Click below to find more information on our Labradoodle puppies.

 - Read this Labradoodle Information website and email us with any questions; we are here for you and your family

-- Look at the wait list and expected delivery dates, paying attention to your preferences (male/female, size, color) to count and get a general idea of when a puppy may be available for you.
+- Look at the expected delivery dates, paying attention to your preferences (size, color) to get a general idea of when a puppy may be available for you.
 Usually within one-three litters.

 - Fill out an online application